 Now the question is how much temperature is needed to absorb the water and moisture?
 Where do you keep your binoculars after getting water into them?
 You can keep it near the furnace or cupboard storage.
 These 2 are good options for you.
 You should be concerned about the materials of the binoculars before keeping them in a warm place.
 Too hot temperatures may melt the plastic and rubber materials binoculars.
 And it’s highly forbidden not to keep your binoculars near the gas stove or fire system.

 After a few times, check whether it’s still foggy or not.
 If not, remove it and enjoy sightseeing again.
 If it is still foggy and water remains inside, you can follow the further steps.

-Solution 2 – Keep in a rice bag
+Solution 2 – Keep In A Rice Bag

 Solution 3 – Use Silica Gel Desiccant

+The final technique is called the dry soak.
+Dry soaking is a popular technique that is used for drying out electronic devices.
+This technique is also useful for drying out wet binoculars as well.
+For dry soak, you need to use silica gel desiccant.
+Silica gel desiccants are popular for absorbing water and moisture from optical devices like binoculars.
 If you are not satisfied after applying the previous 2 techniques, you can go for this one.
 Keep the binoculars in an airtight box with a few silica gel desiccants.

 How to prevent water from getting into binoculars?